-Impacts our quality of life – for example, difficulty or inability to go to crowded places, drive a car, participate fully in social or work events.
+Impacts your quality of life – for example, difficulty or inability to go to crowded places, drive a car, participate fully in social or work events.

-The somatic psychotherapy counselling approach, addresses these responses and interpretations of fear, that are trapped in our bodies.
+The somatic psychotherapy counselling approach, addresses these responses and interpretations of fear that are trapped in your body.

 “Addictive behaviour arises NOT as a pleasure -seeking strategy, but as a survival strategy

 OCD and compulsive behaviours may result in significant distress and disruption to everyday life, limiting normal activities, restricting opportunities, happiness and wellbeing.

 These are difficult behaviours and can feel overwhelming.
 You are offered the opportunity to be supported and offered strategies for change, provided in a non judgmental and caring way.